shreekumar2901/master-thesis/doc/literature-review.md

 ## Indoor Multiperson Detection and Recognition Through Footsteps: A Deep Learning Approach With Acoustic Signal Analysis

+Year - 2024
+Person - 18
+Can recognize - 3 person

 Trigger faking by ambient interference, a signal activity detection with a feature control mechanism, which includes sound activity detection and noise sample filtering based on dynamic time warping (DTW).